-The Lenox Farmer’s Market returns for its last outdoor market of the season with live music, organic produce, sweets, breads and more.SEE EVENT
+The Lenox Farmers Market returns on Friday afternoons with live music by Berkshire Busk and organic produce, sweets, breads and more.SEE EVENT

 Chamber of Commerce